raspberrypilearning/create-your-own-world/en/step_4.md

 --- /task ---

 --- task ---
-When the `player` sprite touches the orange door in the first room, the next backdrop should be displayed, and the `player` sprite should move back to the left side of the stage.
+When the `player` sprite touches the orange door in the first room, the game should display the next backdrop, and the `player` sprite should move back to the left side of the Stage.
 Add this code inside the `player` sprite's `forever`{:class="blockcontrol"} loop:

 ![player](images/player.png)